AFM-analysis/nanite_model_sneddon_spher/README.rst

 for the `nanite <https://github.com/AFM-analysis/nanite>`_ AFM force-indentation analysis package.

+This model is an optional component of nanite and is only of academic interest.

 Installation
 ------------
-To install the latest release, simply run:
+To install the latest release:

 ::